-If you are thinking about investing in your first home, consider the following tips before you sign on the dotted line.
+If you are thinking about buying your first home, consider the following tips before you sign on the dotted line.

 While the thought of living in your first home is a tempting one, there is a financial incentive to making your first house an investment property.